Fire Inspection staff is responsible for code compliance in new and existing buildings throughout the community. This includes:

 All fire protection systems in the City of Maple Grove are required by the fire code to be inspected, tested, and maintained on regular intervals.
 View the Minnesota State Fire Code for required inspections and timelines.
 Inspections ensure the system will operate properly in the event of an incident as well as ensuring a safe environment is provided by minimizing the risk of life and property loss.

 The City of Maple Grove contracts with Brycer, LLC to help manage the fire protections systems inspection, testing and maintenance program.
-All contractors who perform inspection, testing, and maintenance services of fire protection systems are required to electronically submit all complaint and non-complaint reports to the department.
+All contractors who perform inspection, testing, and maintenance services of fire protection systems are required to electronically submit all compliant and non-compliant reports to the department.

 Tracked fire protection systems